alabou/NMOS-MatroxOnly/NMOS With Node Reservation.md

 An `Unauthorized` status is returned if a) the session associated with a bearer token is expired or b) if a bearer token is not used and there is an alive session, and the verb is one of PUT, POST, PATCH, DELETE and the operation may change the state of the Node.

 Nodes reservation SHOULD be used in environments where multiple Controllers and/or entities compete for using the Nodes.
 The Node's exclusivity extend to the exclusive privacy of the streaming.
-Knowlege of the PEP Pre-Shared Key (PSK) and all the related parameters is not enough for accessing the content.
+Knowledge of the PEP Pre-Shared Key (PSK) and all the related parameters is not enough for accessing the content.
 The session exclusive key used in the privacy key derivation process ensures that only the owner of the exclusive session having knowledge of the session exclusive key can access the content, providing further privacy in 1-to-N scenarios (note: peer-to-peer ECDH provides a similar exclusivity in a 1-to-1 scenario).

 ## Verifying Ownership